mzohaibnasir/GenAI/README.md

    _. input->input prompt
    _. output->output prompt

-# sequence to sequence mapping techniques:
+# sequence to sequence mapping techniques: can be implemented by all RNN, LSTM, GRU

 1. one to one mapping
-2. one to many
+2. one to many i.e. image capturing
-3. many to many mapping
+3. many to many mapping : language translation
-4. many to one mapping
+4. many to one mapping i.e. sentiment analysis

-# a bit conext
+# a bit context for LLM

 to process sequence data( sequence to sequence mapping)